studentkittens/lncs-pandoc/paper.md

 cluster.

-Furthermore, applications can use the key-value store for reading, writing and listening on certain keys.
-So application relevant data can be easily shared all over the cluster with minimal efforts.
+Furthermore, applications can use the key-value store for reading, writing and listening for changes on certain keys.
+So, application relevant data can be easily shared all over the cluster with minimal efforts.
 Additionally values can be watched for changes, so use-cases like watching an operation to finish and executing another task that relies on the data is possible.

-An example of *CoreOS* is beyond the scope of this paper.
+Sadly, an example of *CoreOS* is beyond the scope of this paper.

 # Advanced features